The best times to post on social media

-The most obvious assessment of when to post on social media and get the best results: post when your fans are active.
-There’s been quite a lot of research in this area where analysts have poured over data in order to find the very precise times/days to gather the most clicks, shares and overall engagement.
+The most obvious assessment of when to post on social media and get the best results is: to post when your fans are active.
+There’s been quite a lot of research in this area where analysts have poured over data in order to find the very precise times/days to gather the most clicks, shares, and overall engagement.
 And rightly so; it’s important.
 But it’s also important to know YOUR fans and learn their behaviors.

 After you access your Facebook Business Page account, navigate to the Insights dashboard to access your Posts panel.
 From here, you can see the times of day when YOUR fans are online.
 The whale graph will show you the best times to post on social media, so you can use this data to schedule your Facebook activity.

 Followerwonk is a handy free tool from Moz that allows you to analyze and explore Twitter account data.
 After simple signup, you can easily compare users, and social activity, track & sort followers, and analyze a multitude of demographics.
 Again, with an analysis of the account activity, you see the whale show again.
 Granted, the whale below has a bit of a lumpy backside, but it still shows the times to best connect with your specific audience.

 Simply Measured offers a free 2-month analysis of your Instagram data after connecting to your account and following your Twitter account.
 The report provides a nice analysis of your engagement data and even defines the top day and time to post.
 Consider making this key time THE time you post your most gripping photo.